6 Enticing Reasons Why Becoming a Surgical Technologist Is Worth It

 2. Job opportunities are on the rise

 Stagnant or declining employment opportunities aren’t something you’ll have to worry about while pursuing a career as a surgical tech.
-The BLS projects employment in this field to grow at the rate of 9 percent from 2020 through 2030.1
+The BLS projects employment in this field to grow at the rate of 5 percent from 2022 through 2032 (a rate faster than the national average for all occupations).1

 But what’s the reason behind the growth?
 Advancements in surgical technology have improved the safety of procedures, which means they are being performed more frequently.
 The BLS also attributes this growth to the aging baby boomer generation.
 This population is expected to require more attention from healthcare professionals in coming years, resulting in an uptick in surgical procedures.